 (#1231)include in the Beacon and Probe Response frames it transmits a BSS Parameters Change Count subfield for each of all APs affiliated with the same AP MLD as the AP corresponding to the non-transmitted BSSID

-(#1070)(#1201)(#1202)The BSS Parameters Change Count subfield value for each AP is initial- ized to 0, and shall be incremented (modulo 256) when a critical update occurs to the operational parameters for that AP as defined in 11.2.3.15 (TIM Broadcast).
+(#1070)(#1201)(#1202)The BSS Parameters Change Count subfield value for each AP is initial- ized to 0, and shall be incremented (modulo 256) when a critical update occurs within a beacon interval to the operational parameters for that AP as defined in 11.2.3.15 (TIM Broadcast)

+The field shall be incremented starting from the Beacon frame where the element(s) constituting the critical event is(are) first included.

 The BSS Parameters Change Count subfield for each of other APs affiliated with the AP MLD shall be carried in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to that AP.

 (#1067)(#1691)The BSS Parameters Change Count subfield for the nontransmitted BSSID shall be carried in variant Multi-Link element carried in Nontransmitted BSSID Profile subelement of the Multiple BSSID element.

-(#1069)provide in the Critical Update Flag subfield of the Nontransmitted BSSID Capability element (for that nontransmitted BSSID) an indication of an update to the value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield in variant Multi-Link element in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID
+(#1069)set the Critical Update Flag subfield of the Nontransmitted BSSID Capability element (9.4.2.71 (Nontransmitted BSSID Capability element)) for that nontransmitted BSSID in the Beacon frame(s) it transmits until and including the next DTIM Beacon frame of the nontransmitted BSSID if there is a change to the value carried in the BSS Parameters Change Count subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield in variant Multi-Link element in the Nontransmitted BSSID Profile corresponding to the nontransmitted BSSID.
+Otherwise, set the Critical Update Flag subfield to 0.

+For each reported AP affiliated with the same AP MLD as the AP corresponding to the non-transmitted BSSID, set the All Updates Included subfield to 1 in the MLD Parameters subfield in the TBTT Information field of the Reduced Neighbor Report element corresponding to the reported AP if all the updated elements that correspond to the latest critical update that generated a change to the value carried in the BSS Parameters Change Count subfield for the reported AP are included in the frame carrying the Reduced Neighbor Report, and set to 0 otherwise.
-Set the Critical Update Flag subfield of the Capability Information field to 1 in the Beacon frame(s) until and including the next DTIM Beacon frame of the nontransmitted BSSID if there is a change to a value carried in the BSS Parameters Change Count subfield of the MLD Param- eters field in the Reduced Neighbor Report element for any AP in the same AP MLD as the AP corresponding to the nontransmitted BSSID or a value carried in the BSS Parameters Change Count subfield in variant Multi-Link element in the Nontransmitted BSSID Profile correspond- ing to the nontransmitted BSSID.

-Otherwise, set the Critical Update Flag subfield of the Capability Information field to 0.
+Set the Nontransmitted BSSIDs Critical Update Flag subfield of the Capability Information field to 1 in a Beacon and Probe Response frame it transmits if the Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1 in at least one nontransmitted BSSID profile in the Multiple BSSID element in the same frame.
+Otherwise, set the Nontransmitted BSSIDs Critical Update Flag subfield to 0.
+The flag is set to 1 until and including the later of the DTIM Beacon frame amongst the nontransmitted BSSIDs having the Critical Update Flag subfield of the Nontransmitted BSSID Capability field is set to 1.

 (#3225)(#1069)(#1070)(#3030)(#2131)(#3240)(#3319)(#1068)A non-AP MLD shall maintain a record of the most recently received BSS Parameters Change Count subfield value for each AP in the AP MLD with which it has multi-link setup.